krzemienski/awesome-from-stars/README.md

 * [rachit2501/Livepeer-Video-Streaming](https://github.com/rachit2501/Livepeer-Video-Streaming): DApp to stream videos on livepeer protocol.
 * [cupcakearmy/livestream](https://github.com/cupcakearmy/livestream): Dockerized nginx real time streaming with hsl and dash
 * [chrippa/livestreamer](https://github.com/chrippa/livestreamer): Command-line utility that extracts streams from various services and pipes them into a video player of choice.
 No longer maintained, use streamlink or youtube-dl instead.
+* [fcanas/LiveStreamParser](https://github.com/fcanas/LiveStreamParser): A Parser for HTTP Live Streaming in Objective-C
 * [lm-sensors/lm-sensors](https://github.com/lm-sensors/lm-sensors): lm-sensors repository
 * [Rishi-Bidani/local-cloud](https://github.com/Rishi-Bidani/local-cloud): Turn any computer at home into a cloud for easy sharing of files across your devices.
 * [MatchbookLab/local-persist](https://github.com/MatchbookLab/local-persist): Create named local volumes that persist in the location(s) you want